How do you find the online landscape now, when the air is filled with new possibilities, opportunities, forecasts, and wishes for 2017?

 You do find it dominated by the digital environment’s own trends, and technological breakthroughs, right?
 Moreover, it’s just dictated, as it has always been, by the future-oriented end user, let’s face it.

-Since more and more end users won’t even get to visit your website on their desktop devices anymore, but exclusively on their mobile devices and moreover since more and more will visit it more frequently from their mobile phones, or tablets, you need to cope with this context or else you’ll turn into a “dinosaur” stubbornly attached to his “desktop supreme” belief.
+Since more and more mobile users won’t even get to visit your website on their desktop devices anymore, but exclusively on their mobile devices.
+And since they will visit it more frequently from their mobile phones you need to cope with this context or else you’ll turn into a “dinosaur” stubbornly attached to his “desktop supreme” belief.

 How should you cope with the (not so) latest shifts in the online world?
 You should go beyond the “mobile-friendly” approach and you should adopt the forward progression, the “mobile-first” plan!